 Your generation rarely gathers at the library to study because you can access pretty much all that information through your smart phone.
 Some of my best college memories centered around studying in groups or checking out guys in the library while I studied.

-And music brought us together.
+And music (physically) brought my generation together.